TrellixVulnTeam/4D_Finale_WQRA/README.md

 ## Project specification

-A web application representing a full-fledged exchange.
-On the main page there is a list of stocks with the current price and constant updates.
-Also on the main page there is a search for stocks.
-The user can enter the name of the action he is interested in and it will be displayed on the page.
-For each stock, you can see a graph of changes in value.
+The prototype of a web application for making transactions in the foreign exchange market.
+On the main page there is a list of news to help you make the right investment decision.
+For each news, the user can read the title and a brief description of the article, as well as follow the link to the source.
+Also on the main page there are exchange rates.
 The user can register and log into the account.
-After that, sections such as a wallet, with the ability to track the history of changes, and a portfolio with user investments will become available.
-Processes such as wallet replenishment, currency conversion, buying and selling shares will also become available.
+After that, sections such as a wallet, with the ability to track the history of changes will become available.
+Processes such as wallet replenishment, currency conversion, buying and selling currency will also become available.
 If necessary, the user can log out of the account.
+There are also roles for users.
+To date there are User role and Admin role.
+Admin's account has much more functionality.
+Admin can see the list of all application users and see their balance.
+Abilities to create, block and unblock users, change their balance and roles will be available later.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).